Fiesta Restaurant Group (FRGI) Q3 2017 Results - Earnings Call Transcript

 Within two weeks of Hurricane Harvey's arrival into Texas that caused severe flooding in the Houston area and destruction to our San Antonio operations, we closed every Pollo Tropical restaurants in Florida and Atlanta as we prepared and withstood the impact of Hurricane Irma.

 Given the severity of the storms, I'm pleased to report that there were no injuries incurred by our team members.
-And at all of our restaurants that we had planned to reopen, have done so, with the exception of one Taco Cabana location.
+And that all of our restaurants that we had planned to reopen have done so, with the exception of one Taco Cabana location.
 Resuming full operations after the storms had passed was a tremendous effort undertaken by our team members and supplier partners, and we thank them all for their diligence and tenacity.

-We are proud that Taco Cabana and Pollo Tropical served thousands of meals to evacuees and first responders in both Texas and Florida.
+We are proud that Taco Cabana and Pollo Tropical served thousands of meals to evacuees and first responders in both Texas and in Florida.
 These efforts have been captured on video and can be assessed on our website.
 In addition, through our non-profit Fiesta Family Foundation, we are continuing to assist many of our team members who have personally suffered losses as a result of these storms.

 In the aftermath of Hurricane Harvey and the related uncertainty, we decided to permanently close our two Houston Pollo Tropical locations.
 Due to limited awareness of the Pollo Tropical brand and the high relative overhead costs needed to support the four remaining restaurants in San Antonio, we decided to permanently close all six Pollo Tropical restaurants in Texas and focus on revitalizing core markets and our brand repositioning strategy.

 The hurricanes resulted in the short-term loss of business and inventory as well as some property damage and delayed our brand re-launches, but we are back on track now.
-As Danny will explain, we re-launched Pollo Tropical last month with new menu items and the new ad campaign.
+As Danny will explain, we re-launched Pollo Tropical last month with new menu items and a new ad campaign.

-Importantly, just prior to the hurricane, we're experiencing better sales trends at Pollo Tropical with comp sales that improved from high single-digit decline to low single-digit decline.
+Importantly, just prior to the hurricane, we were experiencing better sales trends at Pollo Tropical with comp sales that improved from high single-digit decline to low single-digit decline.
 Taco Cabana sales trends admittedly were still soft, but this was expected since we had significantly reduced our promotional discounts and advertising for several months.
 However, we remain optimistic that the strategic renewal plan is taking hold as leading qualitative indicators that proceeded improving sales trends at Pollo Tropical are now beginning to build at Taco Cabana.

 In our earnings press release, we laid out the significant accomplishments we have made so far across key elements of our strategic renewal plan.
-We are working hard everyday to fundamentally improve the guest experience and induce trial and increase frequency.
-Our guests, particularly in core markets, already have strong affinity for our brand and that coupled with superior financial performance of these restaurants is why we are focusing our efforts and investments in core markets first.
+We are working hard every day to fundamentally improve the guest experience and induce trial and increase frequency.
+Our guests, particularly in core markets, already have strong affinity for our brand and that coupled with superior financial performance of these restaurants is why we are focusing our efforts and investment in core markets first.

 Strategically, we're in the process of repositioning our Pollo Tropical brand outside of our core markets beginning with locations in North Florida and the Atlanta Metropolitan area.
-We are planning to regionalize the menu in stages starting in the first quarter.
-We have recently completed research that validates the new products we are planning to rollout, including fried chicken options, side dishes like sweet potato casserole and fried okra and an extension of our desert line potentially including peach cobbler and pecan pie.
+We are planning to regionalize the menu in stages, starting in the first quarter.
+We have recently completed research that validates the new products we are planning to roll out, including fried chicken options, side dishes like sweet potato casserole and fried okra and an extension of our desert line potentially including peach cobbler and pecan pie.

-Before I turn the call over to Danny, who in addition to serving as our company's COO, has recently taken on an additional role as Pollo Tropical President.
-I would like to welcome three accomplished executives to our Fiesta leadership team.
+Before I turn the call over to Danny, who in addition to serving as our company's COO, as recently taken on an additional role as Pollo Tropical President, I would like to welcome three accomplished executives to our Fiesta leadership team.
 Chuck Locke was recently named Taco Cabana President.
 Chuck is highly respected in restaurant executive with more than 20 years of operations, development, marketing and finance experience.

-Before joining us, he served as Chief Operating Officer of Anthony's Coal Fired Pizza, a polish casual dining concept based in South Florida.
+Before joining us, he served as Chief Operating Officer of Anthony's Coal Fired Pizza, a polished casual dining concept based in South Florida.
 He's now just a few weeks into his new role and is already working hard to strengthen the implementation of our strategic renewal plan.

 Tony Dinkins was recently named Senior Vice President of Human Resources, overseeing our overall talent management strategy.
-Tony has 25 years of Human Resources experience working at leading organizations across multiple industry.
+Tony has 25 years of human resources experience working at leading organizations across multiple industry.
 Most recently, he served as Senior Vice President of Human Resources at Cable & Wireless Communications.

-Maria Chang Mayer will join us in just over a week, and she will serve as our new General Counsel and Secretary, bringing to Fiesta an impressive breadth of legal experience.
-Our team members have the passion and result to implement our plan.
+Maria Chang Mayer will join us in just over a week.
+She will serve as our new General Counsel and Secretary, bringing to Fiesta an impressive breadth of legal experience.
+Our team members have the passion and resolve to implement our plan.
 And we believe their actions are going to fundamentally enhance our core business models and our performance as we enter 2018.

-I thank them for their efforts and commitment in overcoming some very real obstacle this past quarter, and know that they would agree with me when I say that we believe we are squarely on the right track.
+I thank them for their efforts and commitment in overcoming some very real obstacles this past quarter, and know that they would agree with me when I say that we believe we are squarely on the right track.

 With that, I'll turn the call over to Danny.